lea-33/FaceSimXAI/environments/README.md

 **Purpose**
 The primary environment for this project.
 All core scripts and analyses are implemented and tested using `face_sim_env`.
 This environment is based on the [FaceSim3D](https://github.com/SHEscher/FaceSim3D) package.
-Additionally, the [zennit package](https://github.com/chr5tphr/zennit) is required to implement the LRP method.
+Additionally, the [zennit package](https://github.com/chr5tphr/zennit) is required to implement the LRP method and the [openai package](https://github.com/openai/openai-python) is required to implement the VLM method.

 Create a virtual environment to install the package:
 ```shell